Prime Minister's Office

 Prime Minister’s Media Division

-H.E.
-Isabelle Catherine Martin, the newly appointed High Commissioner of Canada to Sri Lanka, paid a courtesy call on Prime Minister Dr. Harini Amarasuriya on 15 December 2025 at Temple Trees.
+The High Commissioner of the People’s Republic of Bangladesh to Sri Lanka, H.E.
+Andalib Elias paid a farewell courtesy call on Prime Minister Dr. Harini Amarasuriya on 15th of June at the Temple Trees premises.

 Prime Minister’s Media Division